AAUW Southern New Hampshire Branch News

 AAUW’s salary negotiation program has already trained more than 30,000 women, and nearly all participants report increased knowledge, skills, and confidence in negotiating.
 A study of the AAUW Work Smart in Boston program’s first year found nearly half of workshop participants successfully negotiated a competitive starting salary or pay raise following their training.
 Women come away from the workshops knowing how to determine their market worth based on their skills, experience, performance, qualifications, and responsibilities on the job and having the tools and business strategies they need to successfully negotiate for fair pay for the rest of their careers.
 Three members of the Southern New Hampshire Branch have facilitated these workshops and are available for consultations.
 If you have questions, contact Susan Hoover at 213-6601 or by email firstname.lastname@example.org.

 AAUW’s mission is to advance gender equity for women and girls through research, education and advocacy.
 The Southern New Hampshire Branch provides scholarships for young women who are pursuing college degrees with the intent to follow STEAM (Science, Technology, Engineering, the Arts, and Math) careers after graduation.
 In addition, the branch also hosts a book discussion group and Meet and Eat social evenings.
-In early February 2019, for the seventh consecutive year, they will sponsor the annual Candidates Night giving the public a chance to meet and hear the positions of candidates running for offices on the Amherst ballot in March.
+They sponsor the annual Candidates Night, giving the public a chance to meet and hear the positions of candidates running for offices on the Amherst ballot in March.